Josephat-Onkoba/technical-assessment-tokeny/README.md

 ## How to test the tasks manually
 - Task 1: Visit “/”.
 You should be redirected to “/login”.
 After logging in, navbar shows Tasks/Profile and full side menu appears.
-- Task 2: User → Task Filter (left sidebar) or go to “/user/task-filter”.
-Filter by status and search; counts update live.
+- Task 2: On the user dashboard, click the filter icon/button in the header.
+Use the modal to filter by status or search; the Kanban board updates live.
 - Task 3: Admin → User Logs (left sidebar) or “/admin/user-logs”.
 Observe logs, click delete on a row to remove it.